Last Updated on 13 January 2026 by Cycloscope

 Unlike traditional headphones, which send sound through the ear canals, bone conduction technology delivers audio through the cheekbones.

-With nothing inside or over your ears, you can enjoy total awareness of your surroundings while you listen to your podcasts or audiobooks.
-Don’t expect the same experience as traditional earphones though.
+With nothing inside or over your ears, you can enjoy full awareness of your surroundings while listening to your podcasts or audiobooks.
+Don’t expect the same experience as traditional earphones, though.

 1. Shokz OpenRun Bone Conduction Headphones